electronick1/stairs_doc/source/index.html.md

 <!-- > ![image](images/data_pipeline.png) -->

-The main Stairs focus is data pipelines.
+The main focus of Stairs is data pipelines.
 It's a framework that helps you build and manipulate data using a data flow graph.

-In the same way, you can associate it with MVP framework (like Django) but for data pipelines.
+You can think of it as an MVP framework, e.g. Django, but for data pipelines.
-Different layers of abstraction allow you to build any kind of data flow graph, and easily understand what's going on in your system.
+A higher level of abstraction lets you build any kind of data flow graph and easily understand what's going on in your system.